bennyd87708/TTTVR/README.md

 ## Features ##

+- Custom weapon selection UI ported from TTT
+- Buy menu for detectives and traitors using the VRMod chat bind
 - Indicator on the right hand for player's role at the start of the round
-- Buy menu for detectives and traitors using the VRMod chat bind

 ## To-Do ##